 Make sure to take a look at the account balance section, to check whether the calculated deductions are correct:

-Leave a little message if you want to, and approve the holiday.
+Leave a message if you want to, and approve the holiday.

-Then move on to step 2 to connect the approved holiday to Payroll.
+Then move on to the next step to connect the approved holiday to Payroll.